 The best way to get useful information about your body mass is to consistently collect data to look for patterns and an overall trend in the desired direction.
 Consider weighing yourself at the same time each day, such as in the morning after using the bathroom to create a baseline for accurate and reliable measurements.

 Keeping Track Keeps You on Track

-Not only does a larger pool of data points give you more reliable information about changes in your body mass, but weighing yourself on a daily basis improves adherence to a caloric deficit and produces greater fat loss results when compared to less frequent weighing (3).
+Not only does weighing yourself frequently provide more reliable information about changes in your body mass, but it also improves adherence to a caloric deficit and produces greater fat loss results compared to less frequent weighing (2).
 Frequent monitoring of progress increases your awareness of how your choices are determining your results.